aniway89/Arctic-node/README.md

 modify the pop section do the basic ui and complete the login after this commit going to implement the login to the ui

+-- selection is done function working fine and the selction login work fine as hell
+--- i can sleep now